This article was originally published in May 2015 and updated in October 2018

 Other options for exploring include hiring a driver for a private excursion, doing a self-drive itinerary (make sure someone in your group is the designated driver, obviously!), or cycling between vineyards.
 A bucket list-worthy way to enjoy a Yarra Valley wine tour is to see it from above, with a hot air balloon ride.
 The day starts around the ungodly hour of around 4 a.m., but the early wakeup is worth it for the spectacular sunrise views.
 Tours include a glass of sparkling wine with breakfast before heading off on a wine tour, making for an unforgettable way to experience the best of the Yarra Valley wine trail.

-While day tours are a great way to get an overview of the region, visitors with more time on their hands should take advantage of packages which include an overnight stay at a Yarra Valley resort—some even have spas!
+While day tours from Melbourne are a great way to get an overview of the region, visitors with more time on their hands should take advantage of packages which include an overnight stay at a Yarra Valley resort—some even have spas!
 Foodies should be sure to book one of the tours that combines vineyard visits with gourmet food or a stop at a chocolaterie and creamery.
 Is there any better combination than wine and chocolate?

 Yarra Valley wine tasting tips